-Starting salary will be $40-50K.
-The AHA offers good benefits, including full health insurance, a generous leave program, and a 403(b) retirement savings plan that includes a partial match.
+Starting salary will be up to 40K dependent on experience and demonstrated ability.
+The AHA offers full benefits, including health insurance, and a 403(b) retirement savings plan.
+The American Humanist Association is an equal opportunity employer.
 This position is based at the AHA’s main offices in Washington, DC.

 Send resume and cover letter to: firstname.lastname@example.org.

 We urge you to explore our website for more information about our work.
 Humanism is a progressive lifestance that, without theism or other supernatural beliefs, affirms our ability and responsibility to lead meaningful, ethical lives capable of adding to the greater good of humanity.